-With age comes wisdom as well as reduced bone mass, but Dr. Allan Mulandi and Dr. Williams want you to know that your intake of calcium and vitamin D is a predictor of bone health.
+With age comes wisdom as well as reduced bone mass, but Dr. Allan Mulandi wants you to know that your intake of calcium and vitamin D is a predictor of bone health.
 Calcium and vitamin D have been documented by previous scientific studies to reduce bone loss, something that’s important for tooth retention as you age.
 These supplement among the elderly population not only reduces the risk of bone fractures but also strengthens the jaw bone that anchors teeth.

 Sources of Calcium and Vitamin D